 - St. Olaf College

 To help make the transfer process as smooth as possible and to help you finish your degree on time, here are some tips:

 - As early as you can, look up the transfer requirements online for the school you may want to transfer to and work to fulfill their requirements.
 View the transfer details at the links above for those institutions that interest you.

 - Have an early conversation with a transfer adviser at the school you plan to transfer to.
 They may have suggestions that can help you stay on track.

 - Most transfer applications require an essay about why you want to transfer to that institution.
 Keep that in mind so you know what to write when the time comes.

 - Have course syllabi available for each class you've taken at your previous college so the new college can determine which credits may transfer.

 Interested in taking the next step?
 Schedule your own visit.
-Head to the college's profile on this site to find a link to the college's visit page can be found on each of the pages linked above.
+A link to the college's visit page can be found on each of the pages linked above.

 A resource for counselors and students alike, this guide offers substantial, campus-specific information about our 17 colleges and universities and their transfer requirements.